andrewscwei/react-isomorphic-starter-kit/README.md

 # Analyzes the size the generated bundle(s) and displays a visual report in the default browser
 $ npm run build --analyze

-# Measures the speed of the build pipeline and outputs a repot to console
+# Measures the speed of the build pipeline and outputs a report to console
 $ npm run build --speed
 ```